peterjmarko/llm-narrative-framework/docs/article_main_text.template.md

 Peter J. Marko was responsible for the conceptualization, investigation, methodology, software development, formal analysis, documentation, and the original draft of the article.
 Kenneth McRitchie proposed the idea, assisted with the conceptualization, and reviewed and edited the article.

+Portions of this manuscript and the framework's source code were drafted, edited, and structured with assistance from Anthropic Claude Sonnet 4.5 and Google Gemini 2.5 Pro (July-October 2025).
+All AI-generated content was reviewed, revised, validated, and approved by the authors, who accept full responsibility for the final content and comply with PsyArXiv policies.

 **ORCID iDs**

 *   Peter J. Marko: https://orcid.org/0000-0001-9108-8789